-Students will spend the spring semester in GLOBE 495UG, which meets Wednesdays from 5:10-6:30, researching Uganda, school gardens, and development models, as well as creating plans for their team projects.
+Students will spend the spring semester in GLOBE 495UG, which meets Wednesday evenings, researching Uganda, school gardens, and development models, as well as creating plans for their team projects.
 Students will travel to Uganda to work with the schools and implement their bi-national team projects during the summer.
 While in Uganda, students live at an ISU facility and are expected to follow the program’s code of conduct and housing agreements.
-During fall semester and when back on ISU campus, students will participate in GLOBE 490Z, which meets Wednesdays from 5:10-6:30; students will reflect on their experience, complete reports on their team projects, and present their final reports to donors, partners, and stakeholders through poster presentations and a university wide seminar.
+During the fall semester and when back on ISU campus, students will participate in GLOBE 490Z, which meets Wednesday evenings; students will reflect on their experience, complete reports on their team projects, and present their final reports to donors, partners, and stakeholders through poster presentations and a university-wide seminar.

 Students majoring in the College of Agriculture and Life Sciences may receive an additional scholarship if accepted into the program toward the program fee.
 The program’s faculty will provide a special scholarship application in Canvas during the pre-departure orientation.
 A completed application is required for consideration.